Who We Are

 I was born and raised in Palo Alto, but my heart has always been away from the city, and out in the woods, the mountains, and the sea.
 I love to explore and learn everything there is to know about the outside world around us.

 Working in this position allows me that unique chance to pair my love of teaching and guiding younger children with my passion for the outdoors.
-I am extremely excited for the next few weeks and to share this love and happiness of the outdoors with the next generation.
+I am extremely excited to work during summer camp and to share this love and happiness of the outdoors with the next generation.